 Industry Analysis & Industry Trends

 Coal is a widely used global commodity, the price of which fluctuates greatly.
-Demand for both thermal coal and coking coal has increased during the past five years as some emerging economies have shown rapid growth.
+Demand for both thermal coal and coking coal has increased over the past five years as some emerging economies have shown rapid growth.
 In the next five years, as the global economy normalizes, steel production will increase, boosting demand for coking coal.
 In addition, new technology that enables burning low-sulfur coal will increase demand for thermal coal in Western markets while keeping coal's environmental impact to a minimum... read more

 The Global Coal Mining industry produces two types of coal: black coal and brown coal (also known as lignite).
 Black coal can be further broken down into thermal coal and coking coal.
 Coal is categorized based on its contents of carbon (i.e. energy) and moisture, which in turn determine its value.